parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

     $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="TH" --S=28 --g=0.8 --c=200 --w=8 --T=1

-This command will run the benchmark with the maximum throughput; however, the QoS requirements will highly likely be violated.
+This command will run the benchmark with the maximum throughput; however, the requirements will likely be violated.
 Once the maximum throughput is determined, run the benchmark using the following command. `RPS` means the target load the client container will keep.

     $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=rps